-Mrs S from Swansea, South Wales arranged a weekend away with her partner at a hotel in Strathclyde, Scotland.
-They had flown from Cardiff airport on the Thursday and were due back in Swansea the following Sunday.
+Our client, from Swansea, South Wales, arranged a weekend away with her partner at a hotel in Strathclyde, Scotland.
+They had flown from Cardiff Airport on the Thursday and were due back in Swansea the following Sunday.

-  On arrival our client attempted to have a shower in the en suite bathroom.
-The shower was fixed into position over the bath.
-As she stepped out of the bath she slipped on the tiled bathroom floor and fell.
-As a result she suffered a fracture to her left shoulder.
+On arrival, our client attempted to have a shower in the en suite bathroom.
+The shower was fixed into position over the bath and, as she stepped out of the bath, she slipped on the tiled bathroom floor and fell.
+As a result, she suffered a fracture to her left shoulder.

 Most defendants in accident compensation claims are prepared to cooperate with our enquiries and comply with the personal injury pre-action protocol.
-However, we occasionally encounter defendants who are unwilling to adopt a constructive approach and when this happens we lose no time in adopting a firm line with them.
-In the case of Mrs S, we took the initiative and made a number of applications to the Court for a formal Court Order requiring the hotel to disclose documentation that was relevant to the accident.
-The Defendant tried to argue that even though it was an English company the injury claim should be dealt with under Scottish law, as the accident occurred in Strathclyde.
-Liability for Mrs S’s injuries continued to be fiercely disputed.
+However, we occasionally encounter defendants who are unwilling to adopt a constructive approach.
+When this happens, we waste no time in taking a firm line with them.

 In this case, we took the initiative and made an application to the Court for a formal Order requiring the hotel to disclose documents in their custody that were relevant to the accident.